Faces in the Sand

 After his injury and subsequent surgeries, his squadron functioned as if he wasn’t there.
 According to written orders, someone was supposed to pick him up and take to and from work, doctor appointments and physical therapy sessions.
 Daily.
 Sean only wanted to get his mission done, and didn’t remind anyone of their official obligations to assist their injured squadron mate.
 He was tight lipped and did the only thing he thought he should: “airman up”.
 But he did so with consequence, walking a mile to and from work, hanging tough, getting it done, taking taxi cabs to appointments or just missing them because he couldn’t get there.
 I failed to convince him to reach out to his unit leadership and have it made right.
 After being retired, I knew he would find integrity, service and excellence elsewhere, and we made that first visit to Post 4380.
 The “pish posh” dog pile he received there got him past not having had his face in the sand.
 I have a special place in my heart for those members who had their battle plan ready and executed when A1C Cummings, USAF (Ret) walked through the post doors two years ago.
 That visit was beneficial, but there were still other struggles to overcome.

-In 2013 I became acquainted with Jake Clark.
-He began an organization to help veterans, realizing a key source of difficulty for returning service members was finding where they belonged: Where did they fit in?
+In 2013 I became acquainted with a man who began an organization based in California to help veterans, realizing a key source of difficulty for returning service members was finding where they belonged: Where did they fit in?
 He was committed to doing what he could to end a growing level of post-deployment self-lethality: The rate of service members and veterans killing themselves is currently one every sixty-five minutes.
-With “Getting you back in the fight…For life” as its mission statement, Save A Warrior Foundation (www.saveawarrior.org/) stood up to fill the needs of those who answered the call.
+With “Getting you back in the fight…For life” as its mission statement, Save A Warrior Foundation stood up to fill the needs of those who answered the call.

-I sent him a link to “Faces in the Sand” to Jake and after he and Sean spoke on the telephone several times, Sean and was a participant in cohort #007, a group of professionals and volunteers embracing veterans in need from all parts of our nation.
+I sent the founder a link to “Faces in the Sand” and after he and Sean spoke on the telephone several times, Sean was a participant in cohort #007, a group of professionals and volunteers embracing veterans in need from all parts of our nation.
 At the end of it, Sean strode forth with a resolute look and purposeful walk.

 What I am about to tell you will get me in a bit of jam with Sean, because he didn’t tell to draw attention to himself but mentioned it to point to the depth of new relationships formed in his cohort.
-After getting to know Sean and his story at the weeklong gathering, a former Army Ranger told him “You are the bravest man I have ever known”.
-SAW alumni know what was lost may well be recaptured or reconstituted.
-They realize a special part of their honor – who they are and where they belong – has been wrested away, a casualty of the fight.
-Those of us who took the oath to do what the nation needs us to do understand honor is elemental to who we are and it is not surrendered.
-It has to be taken by force.
-From my brothers and sisters in arms, I hear: “Come and take it”.
-What stole it before will not again triumph against those who remain in, or as I describe above, rejoin, the fight.
+After getting to know Sean and his story at the week long gathering, a former Army Ranger told him “You are the bravest man I have ever known”.

 I have told Sean I hope he now sees that his face was indeed in the sand, and, with the support of brothers and sisters at Post 4380 and the volunteers, providers and staff members of Save a Warrior, how he holds his head up again.